Services

 - Assisting with identifying roles and responsibilities within investigator-community partnerships

-- Minority service organizations (e.g., Organization of Hispanic Professionals, Chinese Professional Club, The Women’s Fund)
+- Health and social service organizations that reach specific communities and audiences (e.g., Organization of Hispanic Professionals, Chinese Professional Club, The Women’s Fund, Boat People SOS)

 - Federal Qualified Community Health Centers and Federal Look-Alike Community Health Centers